AMReX-Codes/amrex-tutorials/Docs/source/HeatEquation_Simple.rst

 ==================================

-.. admonition:: **Time to Complete**: 20 mins
+.. admonition:: **Time to Complete**: 25 mins
    :class: warning

+   **GOALS:**
      - Compile an AMReX Code
      - Introduce Basic AMReX Elements
      - Generate and Visualize Output

 In this tutorial we take the steps needed to go from source download to